SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 - If there are some, simply press the status icon to see how you can deal with an issue.
 And that's, basically, it.

 From website's audit straight to a backlinks' one, how about that?
-If there's anything I know for sure SEO-wise, it would be: never underestimate the power of backlinks.
+If there's anything I know for sure SEO-wise, it would be: never skip the most important step of any SEO checklist.
 Whether you like it or not, they firmly stay one of the most important ranking factors of all time.
 Full stop.
 In this light, running an in-depth backlink audit can be proudly called a very important SEO activity.
 It's even prior to link-building itself because you can spot links that harm your SEO, eliminate them, and start collecting new ones.

 Ok, let's hit it off with getting the full list of webpages that link to your site.